-The Mt.
-Healthy City School District is located in Hamilton County in southwestern Ohio, and consists of three small communities: the City of Mt.
-Healthy and parts of Springfield and Colerain townships.
+Mt.
+Healthy City School District is a culturally inclusive school system located in Hamilton County of southwestern Ohio and consists of three small communities: the City of Mt.
+Healthy and parts of Springfield Township and Colerain Township.

 Mt.
-Healthy is a culturally diverse school system, with a minority enrollment of 72%.
-Comprehensive educational programs span prekindergarten through twelfth grade, with college preparatory and vocational opportunities.
-These programs, coupled with co-curricular activities, provide the district's young people with an opportunity to develop into well-rounded and knowledgeable citizens.
+Healthy CSD has a minority enrollment of 86.9%.
+The district encompasses comprehensive educational programs that span pre-kindergarten through twelfth grade, with college preparatory, advanced placement, college credit plus, gifted programs, and vocational opportunities.
+These programs, coupled with co-curricular activities, provide the district's students with the voice and choice to develop into well-rounded and knowledgeable citizens.

-Annually, about 62% of our graduates pursue higher education in two or four-year colleges.
-Scholarship opportunities are abundant.
-In fact, last year's senior class was awarded more than $3 million.
+Annually, about 72% of our graduates pursue higher education in two or four-year colleges.
+Scholarship opportunities are readily available for our students.
+The 2019 Senior Class was awarded approximately $1.6 million.
 The district's strengths lie within its staff, diversity, program opportunities and student services.
-The district's goal is to improve student achievement and better prepare our young people for today's work force.
+The district's goal is to improve student achievement and better prepare our young people for today's workforce.
 The aim is to accomplish this through the continuing development of effective programs and working together with the community.

 School Mascot: Owls

 School Colors: Red and Black

 118 staff with master's degree and beyond

 90 staff with more than 10 years' teaching experience

 No. of buses in the district: 29, plus 3 special education buses transporting

 more than 3,000 students throughout the district, as well as to private schools